jacebenson/cedar/docs/versioned_docs/version-2.0/deploy/baremetal.md

 #### Custom API Path

 If you don't love the path of `/.redwood/functions` for your API calls, this is easy to change.
-You'll need to tell Redwood to use a different path in development, and then let nginx know about that same path so that it resolves the same in production.
+You'll need to tell Cedar to use a different path in development, and then let nginx know about that same path so that it resolves the same in production.

 For example, to simplify the path to just `/api` you'll need to make a change to `redwood.toml` and your new nginx config file: